osiam/osiam/CONTRIBUTING.md

 This document is here to offer you a few helpful notes to get you started and make your experience as smooth as possible.
 They should be seen as guidelines.
 They are _not_ strict rules and we won't blame anyone who tries to contribute.
-By following the points in this document you will make our lifes a bit easier but we will still be happy about your contribution if you don't.
+By following the steps in this document you will make our lives a bit easier but we will still be happy about your contribution if you don't.

-## Reporting issues on Github
+## Reporting Issues on Github
 The easiest way to contribute to OSIAM is by filing issues on Github.
 It does not have to be a bug, it can also be a feature request or a suggestion to improve our documentation.
-We will do our best to answer your issue as soon as possible.
+We will do our best to answer your issue as fast as possible.
 Before you create an issue on Github please consider doing the
 following:

-* Search existing issues before raising a new one.
+* Search existing issues before creating a new one.
 * If you are reporting a bug please include as much details as possible.
   This might include:
     * Which OS you're using